Categories

 Obtain a Hardship License

-As a first-time DUI offender, Florida Statute 322.2615(1)(b)3. and 322.271(7) allow for you to immediately apply for a hardship driving privilege.
+As a first-time DUI offender, Florida Statute 322.2615(1)(b)3. and 322.271(7) allows for you to immediately apply for a hardship driving privilege.
 This allows you to suffer no interruption in your ability to lawfully drive.
 However, advanced preparation is the key to success in this process.
 When you partner with one of the best DUI defense lawyers in Clearwater, he or she can help you navigate the hardship license application process with ease, including:

 • Advising you on your eligibility for a hardship license